RBC InvestEase Review 2023

 - No mobile app (need to use general RBC banking app)

-RBC InvestEase offers trust and security as one of Canada’s favourite large financial institutions.
-In this RBC InvestEase review I’m digging into how RBC InvestEase stacks up and how it compares to the best robo advisors in Canada so that you can best decide if the RBC robo advisor is right for you.
+In this RBC InvestEase review we’re taking a look at how it compares to the best robo advisors in Canada so that you can best decide if the RBC robo advisor is right for you.
+We’ll dig into the details of pricing and account options and show you how InvestEase stacks up Wealthsimple Invest, our top pick for Canadian robo advisors.

 RBC InvestEase Fees

-Note that for anyone considering switching their investment to RBC InvestEase, they will cover the transfer fee for transfers over $1,000.
+Note that for anyone considering switching their investment to RBC InvestEase, they will cover the transfer fee for transfers over $1,000, up to a total of $200 in fees.

-Insider Tip: In my research, I found that sometimes there are occasional RBC InvestEase promotions where they waive the management fee (0.5%) for a period of time.
+Insider Tip: RBC InvestEase offers occasional promotions where they waive the management fee (0.5%) for a period of time.
 So it’s worth keeping your eye out for that!

 RBC InvestEase Account Types